rogerwelin/alviss/README.md

 </p>

-**Alviss** is a scaffolding project that let's you provision and deploy production ready serverless API:s in seconds on AWS using API Gateway and Lambda using your preferred programming language
+**Alviss** is a scaffolding project that let's you provision and deploy production ready serverless API:s in seconds on AWS using API Gateway and Lambda with your preferred programming language

 Rationale